 In general, you should be able to accommodate at least 10 feet of length and 6-8 feet of width for a mat.

 Golf mats are hitting surfaces, so when the term “putting mat” is used, it is usually implied that you’ll be able to practice other aspects of your game aside from just putting.

-Most quality putting mats allow you to practice putting as well as chipping.
+Most quality putting mats allow you to practice chipping in addition to putting.
 For example, Big Moss putting greens come with special chipping mats.